meli1230/AI--Project_2/README.md

 ## **License**
 This project is for educational purposes and follows the **Berkeley AI Pacman Project** framework. <br/>
-Please note that the project has been solved in teams of 2.
-My work is marked under `@Author: Melisa Marian`.
+Please note that the project has been solved in teams of 2:
+- Melisa Marian's work is marked under `@Author: Melisa Marian`
+- Iulia Ana Anca's work is marked under `Iulia Anca`

 ## **Overview**
 The goal of this project is to apply fundamental **AI search algorithms** in a grid-based environment.
 Pacman must navigate through mazes using different strategies, each with its strengths and limitations.